freedomofpress/securedrop/docs/journalist.rst

 Removing Metadata
 ~~~~~~~~~~~~~~~~~

-.. tip:: For detailed information about removing metadata from documents, check out this in-depth `guide to removing metadata`_.
+.. tip:: For detailed information about removing metadata from documents, check
+   out this in-depth `guide to removing metadata`_.

 Tails comes with the `Metadata Anonymisation Toolkit 2`_ (MAT2) that
 is used to help strip metadata from a variety of types of files,
 including png, jpg, OpenOffice/LibreOffice documents, Microsoft Office
 documents, pdf, tar, tar.bz2, tar.gz, zip, mp3, mp2, mp1, mpa, ogg,
 and flac.
-We recommend using this and other tools to work with documents within Tails for as much of your workflow as possible.
+We recommend using this and other tools to work with documents within
+Tails for as much of your workflow as possible.

-Tails 4 replaces MAT with MAT2, which is usable via the command line and via a context menu in the **Files** application (called "nautilus" on the command line).
+Tails 4 replaces MAT with MAT2, which is usable via the command line and via a
+context menu in the **Files** application (called ``nautilus`` on the command
+line).

-You can use MAT2 via the **Files** application by browsing to **Places** ▸ **(Your file's location)** and right-clicking on your file.
-In the context menu, select **Remove metadata**.
+You can use MAT2 via the **Files** application by browsing to **Places** ▸
+**(Your file's location)** and right-clicking on your file.
+In the context
+menu, select **Remove metadata**.

 |mat2 context menu|